We're here to help you understand your health care choices!

 - People with disabilities

 All states must follow federal guidelines about who is covered by Medicaid.
 States set their own income and asset eligibility rules.
-Virginia’s eligibility rules are among the strictest in the nation.

 What is a Managed Care Organization (MCO)?